erelson/numa2/README.md

 at RoboGames circa 2009.

 Code is micropython, which is essentially python3.
-However, a key source of code smells is that this code originally was C++ code that I decided to convert to micropython.
+However, a key source of code smells is that this code originally was my C++ code for my original Numa, and I decided to convert that code to micropython.
 When inspired, I refactor to improve this...

 Thanks the the python3 simularity, I wrote my micropython such that key minimal portions of hardware interaction code could be easily mocked, letting me run e.g.